Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Experiments

 \section{Experiments}

-We evaluate and ablate our method on two video tasks -- spatial localization of interactions and objects -- and weakly supervised phrase grounding in images.

-\addtext{\paragraph{Word-level loss.}} \addtext{We experiment with a word-level loss as used in state-of-the-art phrase grounding \cite{gupta2020contrastive}, which aims to learn an alignment between each word in the narration and all spatial regions.
-Intuitively, it seeks to maximize the mutual information between each word and the region features if the narration corresponds to the clip.
-Specifically, the word-level loss is formulated as:} \addtext{ }
+\addtext{\paragraph{Word-level loss.}} \addtext{We experiment with a word-level loss that is used in state-of-the-art phrase grounding models~\cite{gupta2020contrastive, akbari2019multi}, which aims to learn an alignment between each word in the narration and all spatial regions.
+Gupta \emph{et al}.~\cite{gupta2020contrastive} has demonstrated that the word-level loss is effective at localizing noun phrases in images, which seeks to maximize the mutual information between each word and region features for corresponding video clip and narration pairs. } We also consider an extension of the word-level loss where we incorporate the output contextualized representations from our CoMMA module.
+Let $N$ denote the number of words in the narration, and $n$ the total number of training samples. $S^{(i)}_{L, j}$ denotes the representation output of our CoMMA for the j-th word of the i-th training sample.
+Finally, for a given input word $S^{(i)}_{0,j}$, we compute its value representation with a multilayer perceptron (MLP): $\bar{S}^{(i)}_{j} = MLP(S^{(i)}_{0,j})$.
+Then, the word-level loss is formulated as the sum of log ratios: \addtext{ }

-\addtext{where the negative set $\mathcal{N}_i$ of the i-th sample comprises the word features that are attended to by non-corresponding video clips and $N_L$ denotes the number of words in the narration, and $n$ denotes the total number of samples in a training batch. $S^L_{i,CA2, j}$ denotes the representation output of our CoMMA for the j-th word of the i-th sample.
-Finally, for a given input word $S^L_{i, 0,j}$, we compute its value representation as follows: $S_{i,j}^{val} = MLP(S^L_{i,0,j}).$} \addtext{
+\addtext{where the negative set $\mathcal{N}_i$ of the $i$-th training sample comprises indices for the word features that are attended to by non-corresponding video clips. } \addtext{